I Reviewed Every AI Journaling App in 2026. Most Are the Same.

 AI journaling apps have come a long way.
 A few years ago, “AI journaling” meant a chatbot asking you “How was your day?” and spitting back a generic affirmation.
 In 2026, these apps analyze emotional patterns, guide you through philosophical frameworks, transcribe your voice in real time, and surface insights you genuinely would not have found on your own.

 The problem?
 There are a lot of them now.
-And they all claim to be the best.
+They all claim to be the best.

 How We Picked